playwithlu/civ-6-guides/civilization/Bank (Civ1).md

 # Bank (Civ1)

-A Bank is one of the few buildings that has a prerequisite building requirement: a Marketplace.
+}}A Bank is one of the few buildings that has a prerequisite building requirement: a Marketplace.
 Civilopedia entry.
 A highly developed banking system is one of the hallmarks of an advanced civilization.
 BANKS lend money to individuals or groups of individuals,